"The first principle is that you must not fool yourself – and you are the easiest person to fool."

 That research paper title was elegant and seductive.
 The attention mechanism itself was brilliant.
 But what we've done with it has become the most expensive mistake in tech history.

-Attention is merely a clever mechanism for processing sequences.
-Nothing more.
+Attention is merely a clever mechanism for processing sequences—nothing more.
 It's not consciousness, understanding, or thought.
-It's just sophisticated pattern matching wrapped in elegant mathematics.
+It's simply sophisticated pattern matching wrapped in elegant mathematics.

 We've constructed billion-dollar puppets and desperately convinced ourselves they're alive.
-We've systematically confused memorization with understanding, correlation with causation, and superficial mimicry with genuine minds.
+Along the way, we've systematically confused memorization with understanding, correlation with causation, and superficial mimicry with genuine minds.

 And we've bet everything on this confusion.